 Got bugs?
 At Planet Natural we offer a large selection of organic pest control solutions that are guaranteed SAFE and effective.
 From beneficial insects to botanical sprays, we only carry the best.
 Also, visit our Pest Problem Solver for pest pictures, descriptions and a complete list of earth-friendly remedies.

 There’s another compelling reason to avoid toxic sprays, and this is their tendency to move up the food chain.
 Remember DDT?
 This was the insecticide used so widely in the fifties and sixties, until it was found to be weakening the eggshells of birds who fed on the poisoned insects.

 Long term control, by contrast, is achieved through an ecological and economic approach to pest control known as Integrated Pest Management (IPM).
 As the term “integrated” suggests, IPM does not depend on a single tactic but on combined tactics that are more effective in the long term than any one used by itself.

 IPM does require a certain investment in time and energy, but it is less complex than it may appear, and it will eventually make achieving your growing objectives easier.
-The garden supplies offered on the PLANETNATURAL.com web site will help you manage pests in the most cost-effective way, and they are the safest for you, your pet and the environment.
+The garden supplies offered on PLANETNATURAL.com will help you manage pests in the most cost-effective way, and they are the safest for you, your pet and the environment.